LillianLuzinsky/First-Vue-App/README.md

 1) How to create an a Vue chrome extension
 2) How to begin writing a Vue application with a Vue instance (new Vue())
 3) How to load basic data into our homepage
+4) Data Binding to bind our image with v-bing:src in HTML